JimmyBoon/JimmyBoon/README.md

 - 🔭 I’m currently working on an AI demonstrater project in Unity 3d.

 - 🌱 I’m currently learning C# and Unity 3d.
-Also studying Engineering and Mathematics.

 - 👯 I’m looking to collaborate on Unity projects.